rxcle/rxindi-support/help.md

 Components are defined in a Text Frame.
 It is recommended (but not necessary) to define components in a different Text Frame than where instances of it are to be placed.
 The Component definition Text Frame can be located anywhere, including unused Master Spreads, non-printing layers or off-page.
 A Text Frame can contain multiple Component definitions.
 For our example we'll define just one Component and name it `PersonDetails`.

-To define a Component you start with the `${#PersonDetails}` statement, then write the Component contents and end with the `${.}` statement.
+To define a Component, you start with the `${#PersonDetails}` statement, then write the Component contents and end with the `${.}` statement.
 The full definition of the example Component is as follows:

 ```
 ${#PersonDetails}${=FirstName} ${=LastName} lives at ${=Address}{$.}